jlmelville/sneer/docs/experimental-gradients.md

 Back: [Gradients](gradients.html) Up: [Index](index.html)

-Weirdo gradients that don't correspond to any current literature method, but may provide inspiration for future directions for `sneer`.
+Gradients for literature methods that aren't currently implemented in `sneer` or weirdo ideas that don't correspond to any current literature method, but may provide inspiration for future directions.

 ## Generic Gradient